“When I’m good, I’m very good, but when I’m bad, I’m better.”

 When was the last time you did something, knowing deep down it was not appropriate but you crossed the line anyway?

 Human beings are complex.
 A certain level of unpredictability can be expected from us, especially, when the desire for something presents itself.
 How far, we’ll go to obtain what is yearned varies.
 There are people that push the envelope to new heights behaving badly without remorse.
-While others are inherently good sticking to a general set of standards and ethics.
+While others are inherently good at sticking to a general set of standards and ethics.

 It can be a fine line between good and bad.
 Life is not always black and white.
 People often find themselves in situations that create uncertainty.
 Things seem to align, maybe justifying you committing the offense.
 The bad behavior may be rationalized to get a message across, teach a lesson or satisfy personal agendas.
 Whatever the reasons are for misbehaving and how far you are willing to go often depends on the morals and values you are given in childhood.